-- using mobile phones, laptops and/or other electronic devices during face-toface learning sessions (unless requested to do so by the session tutor/facilitator), - consuming food or beverages during face to face learning sessions other than drinks in sports bottle or other similar low-spill risk containers. - Assist UCEM in promoting the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance, and to display these values at workshops, when engaging with the VLE, in the workplace, and in your everyday lives. - Comply with UCEM's codes, regulations and policies, including: - o Academic and Programme Regulations, - o Terms and Conditions of Contract Apprenticeship Programmes, - Prevent Policy, - o Safeguarding Policy, - o Bullying and Harassment Policy and Procedure, - Student Disciplinary Procedure, - o Academic Misconduct Procedure, - Equality and Diversity Policy, - Freedom of Speech Policy. - Act in accordance with any other requirements of the UCEM Student Charter (opens new window) not covered in this document.
+- using mobile phones, laptops and/or other electronic devices during face-toface learning sessions (unless requested to do so by the session tutor/facilitator), - consuming food or beverages during face to face learning sessions other than drinks in sports bottle or other similar low-spill risk containers. - Assist UCEM in promoting the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance, and to display these values at workshops, when engaging with the VLE, in the workplace, and in your everyday lives. - Comply with UCEM's codes, regulations and policies, including: - o Academic and Programme Regulations, - Terms and Conditions of Contract Apprenticeship Programmes, - o Prevent Policy, - Safeguarding Policy, - Bullying and Harassment Policy and Procedure, - Student Disciplinary Procedure, - o Academic Misconduct Procedure, - Equality and Diversity Policy, - Freedom of Speech Policy. - Act in accordance with any other requirements of the UCEM Student Charter (opens new window) not covered in this document.

-1. Introduction 1
+1. Introduction .
+1

-2. Appeals 1
+2. Appeals .
+1

-2.1 The appeal process 2
+2.1 The appeal process .
+2

-3. Student complaints 3
+3. Student complaints .
+3

-3.1 The complaints process 3
+3.1 The complaints process .
+3

-3.2 Programmes involving partner institutions 3
+3.2 Programmes involving partner institutions .
+4

-3.2.1 Eastleigh College Apprenticeship Programmes 4

-3.3 Final arbitration 4
+3.3 Final arbitration .
+4

-4. Completion of Procedures 4
+4. Completion of Procedures .
+4

-5 .
-Additional information and support 5
+5. Additional information and support .
+5

-Appe endix A: Related policies 6
+Арре endix A Related policies .
+6

-Refer ence 6

-Benc hmarked Guidance 6

-UCEN M Policies and other documents 6

-Appe endix B: Overview of UCEM Appeals Process 7
+Appe endix B Overview of UCEM Appeals Process .
+7

-Appe endix C: Overview of UCEM Complaints Process 9
+Appe endix C Overview of UCEM Complaints Process .
+9

-Appe endix D: Student Appeals Form (opens new window)1 0

-Appe endix E: Student Appeals Procedure (opens new window)1 0
+Appe endix E: Student Complaints Form (opens new window) 10

-Appe endix F: Student Complaints Procedure (opens new window) 0
+Арре endix F: Student Appeals Form (opens new window) 10

-Appe endix G: Student Complaints Form (opens new window)1 0
+Арре endix G: Student Appeals Procedure (opens new window) 10

-Арре endix H: Complaints Policy and Procedure for Employers of Apprentices (opens new window)1 0
+Appe endix H: Complaints Policy and Procedure for Employers of Apprentices (opens new window)

-This Code of Practice chapter and the accompanying documents (see appendices) apply to all UCEM programmes, including those delivered in collaboration with partners.
-They have been developed with reference to the QAA UK Quality Code for Higher Education and the OIA Good Practice Framework for handling complaints and appeals.
+This Code of Practice chapter and the accompanying documents (see appendices) apply to all UCEM programmes, including those delivered in collaboration with validating partners and other providers.
+They have been developed in consultation with UCEM's validating partners and with reference to the QAA UK Quality Code for Higher Education chapter B9 Academic appeals and student complaints and the OIA Good Practice Framework for handling complaints and appeals.
 UCEM has separate procedures for dealing with student complaints and student appeals and these are available via the virtual learning environment (VLE) and UCEM website (see also the appendices to this document).
-UCEM Academic Board retains ultimate responsibility for approving the operational framework for academic appeals and student complaints procedure and for instigating a rolling programme of review.
+The UCEM Academic Board retains ultimate responsibility for approving the operational framework for academic appeals and student complaints procedure and for instigating a rolling programme of review.

-UCEM aims to treat all complaints and appeals appropriately, fairly and with regard to applicable law, and in line with UCEM's Code of Practice chapter on Equality and Diversity (opens new window) and on Neurodiversity, Disability and Wellbeing (opens new window).
+UCEM aims to treat all complaints and appeals appropriately, fairly and with regard to applicable law, and in line with UCEM's Code of Practices on Equality and Diversity (opens new window) and Code of Practice on Disability and Additional Needs (opens new window).
 Both the UCEM academic appeals and student complaints procedures give due consideration to the needs of UCEM students to raise issues of concern with the assurance that such issues will be treated in confidence and with impartiality.
 UCEM has designated contacts for students that want to seek advice and support when making a complaint or an appeal.
 UCEM also has an obligation to ensure that students submitting a complaint or an appeal are placed on an equal footing procedurally; this may involve facilitating a student in making a complaint or an appeal.
 There is the opportunity within both the complaints and appeals processes for the student to present their case.